Raedin24/School/L400/DCIT 423/Module 11.md

 3. **Dynamically learned - Sticky** - Learned MAC address are saved to the running config.
 Saving the running config commits the learnt address to *NVRAM*.

 # 11.1.5 Port Security Aging
-Used to remove secure MAC addresses without manually deleting
+Used to remove secure MAC addresses without manually deleting the existing secure MAC address
-1. **Absolute** -
+1. **Absolute** - Address are deleted after the specified aging time
+2. **Inactivity** - Address are deleted only after a period of inactivity